-The Center for Career & Success (Old Main 257) helps students define their career goals and objectives as they relate to future employment or graduate school opportunities.
+The Center for Career and Calling (Old Main 257) helps students define their career goals and objectives as they relate to future employment or graduate school opportunities.
 Career planning begins when the student enters Saint Martin's and continues through graduation.
-The Career Center's services are available to all students and alumni at the university's Lacey campus and extended campuses.
-Those services and programs include an online database (Handshake) for internships and jobs; dedicated Internship Navigators in the Internship Hub (Harned Hall 113) for the College of Arts & Sciences, the College of Education, School of Business, and School of Engineering; support for writing resumes and cover letters; mock interviews; negotiating and other skill-building workshops; graduate school testing information; major and career exploration sessions for pre-major students; on-campus interviewing and recruiting; career guidance testing; career fairs; career resource library; assistance finding scholarship opportunities; peer advisors; social media; etiquette dinners; networking socials; and class presentations.
+The Center for Career and Calling services are available to all students and alumni at the university's Lacey campus and extended campuses.
+Those services and programs include an online database (Handshake) for internships and jobs; dedicated Internship Navigators in the Internship Hub (Harned Hall 113) for the College of Arts & Sciences, the College of Education, School of Business, and School of Engineering; support for writing resumes and cover letters; mock interviews; negotiating and other skill-building workshops; graduate school testing information; major and career exploration sessions for premajor students; on-campus interviewing and recruiting; career guidance testing; job and internship fairs; peer advisors; social media; etiquette dinners; networking socials; and class presentations.
+We recently launched the virtual career center Saints Ready which has all of our resources in one place.

 We access our network of thousands of Saint Martin's alumni to help students make connections for future employment and professional development and are implementing a new system, Saints Beyond (powered by PeopleGrove), to connect students to alumni.